 We are a clinical-stage biopharmaceutical company dedicated to transforming the treatment of psychiatric and neurological disorders.
-Our initial focus is on developing our novel and proprietary 5-Methoxy-N,N-Dimethyltryptamine, or 5-MeO-DMT, therapies for the treatment of patients with Treatment-Resistant Depression, or TRD.
-Our portfolio currently includes GH001, our proprietary inhalable 5-MeO-DMT product candidate which is delivered via a vaporization device produced by a third party, and GH002, our proprietary injectable 5-MeO-DMT product candidate, and GH003, our proprietary intranasal 5-MeO-DMT product candidate.
-We have completed two Phase 1 healthy volunteer clinical trials (GH001-HV-101 and GH001-HV-103), in which administration of GH001 via inhalation was observed to be well tolerated at the investigated single dose levels and in an individualized dosing regimen with intra-subject dose escalation within a single day.
+Our initial focus is on developing our novel and proprietary mebufotenin (5-methoxy-N,N-dimethyltryptamine, or 5-MeO-DMT) therapies for the treatment of patients with treatment-resistant depression, or TRD.
+Mebufotenin was selected as the International Nonproprietary Name (INN) for 5-MeO-DMT by the World Health Organization (WHO) Expert Advisory Panel on the International Pharmacopoeia and Pharmaceutical Preparations.

+Our portfolio currently includes GH001, our proprietary inhalable mebufotenin product candidate which is delivered via a vaporization device produced by a third party, and GH002, our proprietary intravenous mebufotenin product candidate, and GH003, our proprietary intransal mebufotenin product candidate.
+With GH001, we have completed two Phase 1 healthy volunteer clinical trials (GH001-HV-101 and GH001-HV-103), in which administration of GH001 via inhalation was observed to be well tolerated at the investigated single dose levels and in an individualized dosing regimen, or IDR, with intra-subject dose escalation within a single day.
 We have also completed a Phase 1/2 clinical trial in patients with TRD (GH001-TRD-102).
-Based on observed clinical activity in the Phase 1 part of the clinical trial, we believe that administration of a single dose of GH001 has the potential to induce ultra-rapid remissions as measured by the Montgomery-Åsberg Depression Rating Scale, or MADRS, in certain patients, driven by the ultra-rapid onset of psychoactive effects (commonly within seconds) and an intense and short-lived (commonly five to 30 minutes) initial psychoactive experience.
-Based on observed clinical activity in the Phase 2 part of the trial, we believe that administration of an individualized dosing regimen with intra-subject dose escalation within a single day can further increase the MADRS remission rate as compared to a single dose of GH001.
+Based on observed clinical activity in the Phase 1 part of the clinical trial, we believe that administration of a single dose of GH001 has the potential to induce ultra-rapid remissions as measured by the Montgomery-Åsberg Depression Rating Scale, or MADRS, in certain patients, driven by the ultra-rapid onset of psychoactive effects (commonly within seconds) and an intense and short-lived (commonly five to 30 minutes) psychoactive experience.
+Based on observed clinical activity in the Phase 2 part of the trial, we believe that administration of GH001 in an IDR with intra-subject dose escalation within a single day can further increase the MADRS remission rate as compared to a single dose of GH001.

-We have incurred recurring operating losses since inception, including net losses of \$310 thousand, \$446 thousand and \$9.2 million for the years ended December 31, 2019, 2020 and 2021 respectively.
-As of December 31, 2021, we had an accumulated deficit of \$10 million, compared to an accumulated deficit as of December 31, 2020 of \$835 thousand.
+We have incurred recurring operating losses since inception, including net losses of \$22.5 million, \$9.2 million and \$0.4 million for the years ended December 31, 2022, 2021 and 2020 respectively.
+As of December 31, 2022, we had an accumulated deficit of \$32.5 million, compared to an accumulated deficit as of December 31, 2021 of \$10.0 million.
 We expect to incur significant expenses and operating losses for the foreseeable future as we expand our research and development activities.
 In addition, our losses from operations may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our clinical trials, our expenditures on other research and development activities and based on foreign currency translation differences.
 We anticipate that our expenses will increase significantly in connection with our ongoing activities, as we: